mxayon/blog/about.md

 </p>
 <p>
 This is a journal of notes - Travel Logging, making a database of interwingular backup-plans to defy the odds when the timing is strategic.
-(Since it is a travel log I would like to grow from corrections!
-If anyone else learns best in a  [Visual-Spatial](http://www.visualspatial.org/vsi.php) way.. - this explains how this naming convention helps out. )
 </p>

 <h2>Hands:</h2>